DeimanteDav/Quiz-frontent/README.md

 - **Friendship:** Connect with other users, make friends, and enjoy the quiz experience together.
 - **Leaderboards:** Keep track of your performance and compete with others through interactive leaderboards.
 - **Responsive Design:** The frontend is designed to provide a seamless experience across various devices.
-- **SCSS Styling:** Stylish and maintainable stylesheets powered by SCSS for a customizable and organized design.
 - **Coins System:** Earn and utilize a coins system within the platform.
     - **Coin Usage:**
         - **Hints:** Spend coins to get helpful hints during quizzes.